vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/_index.md

 gain a deeper understanding of modern Cloud Native Platforms and how Spring Boot applications run on them.

-This path is also provided as an updated archive of the previous instructor-led courses:

-- *VMware Tanzu Master Class for Java Developers*
-- *Pivotal Acceleration Lab for Java Developers*

 ## Learning Outcomes

 After completing the learning path, you will be able to

 -   Demonstrate the ability to build greenfield, cloud native applications using Java, and Spring Boot
 -   Use Tanzu Application Service for web application deployments